 Contriware is the term given to documents, audio, videos and anything that makes up the content of the course which has been supplied by various contributors in the Raspberry Pi community.
 The best way to learn is to help others and in return everyone will be able increase their knowledge and participate.
 It is a good feeling knowing that your content will expand the globe and will be part of history.

-What will you get form this course?
+What will you get from this course?

-You will learn about the hardware and software that makes up the Raspberry Pi and as a bonus you will be learning Linux without any additional effort.
+You will learn about the hardware and software that makes up the Raspberry Pi and as a bonus, you will be learning Linux without any additional effort.
 Most Raspberry Pi operating systems are based on a type of Linux operating system.
 The commands and functionality that you will learn for this course will apply Linux.

-You will learn how real world servers are set-up and maintained including web servers and ftp servers.
+You will learn how real-world servers are set-up and maintained including web servers and FTP servers.
 You will also have a basic understanding of system administration which again can be applied to Linux in the real world.